snowplow/snowplowanalytics.com/_posts/2019-01-09-a-new-recovery-process-for-real-time-pipelines/index.md

 tags: [snowplow, real-time, GCP, AWS, recovery, bad-rows]
 author: Ben
 category: releases
-permalink: /blog/2019/01/09/snowplow-event-recovery-0.1.0-released/
+permalink: /blog/2019/01/16/snowplow-event-recovery-0.1.0-released/
 ---

 We are excited to announce the release of [Snowplow Event Recovery][ser].

-The different Snowplow pipelines being all non-lossy, if something goes wrong during, for example, schema validation or enrichment the payloads (alongside the errors that happened) are stored into a bad rows storage solution, be it a data stream or object storage, instead of being discarded.
+The different Snowplow pipelines being all non-lossy, if something goes wrong during schema validation or enrichment, the payloads (alongside the errors that happened) are stored in a bad rows storage solution, be it a data stream or object storage, instead of being discarded.

 The goal of recovery is to fix the payloads contained in these bad rows so that they are ready to be processed successfully by a Snowplow enrichment platform.